 - 5.1 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Authority's investment balance has ranged between £42.9 and £64.7 million, and similar levels are expected to be maintained in the forthcoming year. - 5.2 Both the CIPFA Code and the CLG Guidance require the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+In the past 12 months, the Authority's investment balance has ranged between £46.6 million and £67.4 million, and similar levels are expected to be maintained in the forthcoming year. - 5.2 Both the CIPFA Code and the CLG Guidance require the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Authority's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk receiving unsuitably low investment income.

-5.3 Given the increasing risk and continued low returns from short-term unsecured bank investments, the Authority aims to further diversify into more secure and higher vielding asset classes during 2015/16.
+5.3 Given the increasing risk and continued low returns from short-term unsecured bank investments, the Authority aims to further diversify into more secure and higher yielding asset classes during 2016/17.

-The Authority may invest its surplus funds with any of the counterparties in the following table, subject to the cash limits (per counterparty) and time limits shown.
+The Authority may invest its surplus funds with any of the counterparty types in the following table, subject to the cash limits (per counterparty) and time limits shown.